hansi-b/JavaSundries/README.md

 # JavaSundries
-Basics I need all the time
+Basics I often need in other projects